-Sample the fabulous local seafood
+Sample the fabulous local seafood of Lipari

 Being an island the seafood I can tell you was spectacular.
 Lipari is the most populated of the Aeolian Islands and it has an abundance of cafe’s, restaurants, bars and take aways.
 There’s plenty places to get good Italian food.
 We had superb seafood down by the harbour.
 In the evening we had fantastic gelato on the Main Street in town and on occasion, super take away pizza for lunch.
 Here’s a few recommendations.

 For some of the best seafood around it was suggested we visit the Ristorante Nenzyna and it didn’t let us down.
 Quirky tables just set out on the street near the harbour and the spaghetti vongole was excellent.
 In fact all the food was excellent.You could hear the sea against the harbour wall and that made the experience truly authentic.

 For Gelato it had to be the Eden Bar.
 This place had great coffee, great ice cream, great desserts.
 It was the perfect place to chill after an evening walk through town.
 However one of the best places we ate was the rooftop of our rented room.
 There with our meats and cheeses bought from the local deli.
 Salads and fruits from the grocer.
 A nice bottle of local wine.
 Who wouldn’t enjoy a lunch like that.